Skip to content

 Node Classification Guide

-IfDevice only generates or receives data
+IfDevice only generates or receives data — no forwarding, no routing decisions

-IfDevice forwards packets between networks
+IfDevice forwards packets between different IP networks using a routing table

-IfDevice forwards frames within a single network
+IfDevice forwards frames within a single Layer 2 broadcast domain using MAC addresses

-IfDevice inspects and filters traffic
+IfDevice inspects and filters traffic at a network security boundary

-Types of Network Nodes
+Types of Network Nodes and Their Failure Characteristics

 from dataclasses import dataclass